Washington County Courthouse (Oregon): History

 Beginning in 1927, the county began plans to expand the courthouse.
 Construction began in 1928 with L. L. Young submitting the winning bid of $126,783.
 The old building was demolished on April 1, 1928, in front of a crowd of citizens.
 With the remodel, the current Neoclassical architectural style was adopted and the main entrance was made to face 2nd Street instead of Main Street.
 O.R.W.
 Hossack designed the building and included fluted columns with Ionic capitals.
 In 1930, a two-story jail was completed on the site.
 The county looked to expand the county government buildings again in 1969, with construction beginning in 1970.
 The Administrative Annex building was finished in 1973.

-Currently
+Description

 The Washington County Courthouse is located on one city block in downtown Hillsboro with East Main Street as the southern boundary, Lincoln Street on the north, First Street on the west, and Second Street bounding on the east.
 This square has five large sequoia trees that were planted in 1886 with seeds from John Porter, located on the south side of the building.
 The three-story neo-classical style entrance with four columns faces Second Street.
 A new county jail built in the early 2000s west of downtown, allowed the use of the old jail by the county sheriff as a dispatch center and prisoner holding area.
 The current Justice Services Building is home to offices for courtroom staff, judges, accounting offices, courtrooms, and the district attorney for the county.
 The Hillsboro Civic Center is across Main Street from the courthouse.